-These Simple Maple Herb Roasted Carrots are the perfect side dish to add to any dinner–from special holidays to weeknight meals.
+These Simple Maple Glazed Roasted Carrots are the perfect side dish to add to any dinner–from special holidays to weeknight meals.
 Fresh thyme, sage and rosemary round out the sweetness from the maple for a delicious dish!

 It ain’t easy being a veggie during the holiday season–you are far from the main event.
 You are not sexy by any means and to be honest, for some, you just have to much color compared to all the beige foods we consume.

 Buu–uuut, tha’s not reason to leave them all out together!

 There is a place for veggies–rich, buttery and full of flavor, not just during the holiday season, all year long.
 And if you are like me, you prefer veggies to fruit 90% of the time so there’s no complaints from a big spoonful of something green, orange or another brightly colored plant.

 Wanna know something funny?
 Once I was babysitting my younger sister.
 She was having one of those, “you can’t leave the dinner table until you finish your vegetables” sort of moments.

 I got the bright idea, after coaxing her in every way I could think of, to ask her if she would eat the peas if I put rainbow sprinkles on them.
 She said yes.
 (Don’t ask, I am still not sure why she agreed to this day.)

 Moral of the story?
 I guess sprinkles make everything better??
 Ha, no, but still true.
 The moral of the story is that adding things like herbs, a little cheese, or butter, and more can really take your veggies to the next level.